E-tool for online interactive assessment of young people’s wellbeing

 Young and Well Cooperative Research Centre 'Online interactive assessment e-tool for assessing health risks in young people presenting to primary care.
 (2012-2016)

-Webb M, Sanci L, Kauer S, Wadley G: Designing a health screening tool to help young people communicate with their general practitioner.
-In Proceedings of the Annual Meeting of the Australian Special Interest Group for Computer Human Interaction.
-Melbourne: ACM; 2015:124–133.
+Webb M, Sanci L, Kauer S, Wadley G. Designing a health screening tool to help young people communicate with their general practitioner.
+Australian Conference on Human-Computer Interaction (HCI).
+7-10 December 2015.
+Melbourne, Australia OzCHI '15 Proceedings of the Annual Meeting of the Australian Special Interest Group for Computer Human Interaction.
+Pages 124-133 ACM New York, NY, USA 2015 doi>10.1145/2838739.2838756

 Faculty Research Themes